The 12 Best Ski Resorts in Japan 2022

 Recommended for those who

-There are 17 courses available, so visitors of all levels can enjoy the slopes.
-However, the runs are relatively short, possibly making the higher-level courses feel inadequate to advanced skiers.
+There are 16 courses available, so visitors of all levels can enjoy the slopes.
+However, the runs are relatively short, possibly making the higher-level courses feel inadequate for advanced skiers.

-Aside from the slopes, the amenities are high-quality at GALA Yuzawa Snow Resort.
+Aside from the slopes, the amenities at GALA Yuzawa Snow Resort are of high quality.
 You can find rental equipment, locker rooms, fitness pools, hot spring areas, and more, making it a perfect place to visit for those who do not have their own equipment or want to enjoy other activities after skiing.

 There are a variety of restaurants in the area, so you can have fun trying many different types of food.
 GALA Yuzawa Snow Resort is also very traveler-friendly, so you do not have to know much Japanese to get around.